Rexdark/goblin-defense/README.md

 ## Installation

 To play the demo, simply clone the repository and compile the project.
+Then open the project with IDE of your choice and compile the game.

 ```bash
 git clone https://github.com/Rexdark/goblin-defense